 In order to file your Employer Annual Return online you must first register as a user of the 'PAYE Online for Employers' service (or 'enrol' if you're already using another online service).

 Registering or enrolling for PAYE Online only takes a matter of minutes, but you'll need to wait to receive an Activation Code in the post before you can start to file online.
 This will take up to a week to arrive.
-The deadline for filing your Employer Annual Return is 19 May but you start reporting your payroll in real time from your first payday after 6 April 2013, so you must have registered by then.
+The deadline for filing your Employer Annual Return is 19 May but you start reporting your payroll in real time from your first payday after 6 April 2013, so you needed to have registered by then.

 There's a range of online filing methods you can use to send your Employer Annual Return (forms P35 and P14) to HMRC.
 Please note that you're not restricted to using just one of these options.
 For example, you could have an agent file your P14s but then file your form P35 yourself using HMRC's free service.